Jamie Devitt: Carlisle United

 On 6 June 2016 Devitt signed for Carlisle United.

-He was offered a new contract by Carlisle at the end of the 2018–19 season.
+He was offered a new contract by Carlisle United at the end of the 2018–19 season.

 Blackpool

 On 20 June 2019, Devitt signed for Blackpool on a two-year contract, with the option of a further 12 months.
 In August 2019 he re-joined Bradford City on loan.
 His loan expired on 1 May 2020.

 Devitt found himself surplus to the plans of new Blackpool head coach Neil Critchley.
 He was not given a squad number for the 2020–21 season and was asked to look for a new club.

 On 16 October 2020, Devitt joined Newport County on loan until January 2021.
-He made his debut for Newport as a second half substitute in the 2-1 League Two win against Harrogate Town on 31 October 2020.
+He made his debut for Newport County as a second-half substitute in the 2–1 League Two win against Harrogate Town on 31 October 2020.
 He scored his first goal for Newport in the 3–2 League Two defeat against Carlisle United on 3 November 2020.

 Devitt and Blackpool mutually terminated his contract on 19 January 2021.